Biomedical Laboratory Sciences

 The graduates will have the job opportunities in the following health facilities and establishments:

 - Public Health Laboratories

 - Public Health NGOs

 A prospective student to enroll in Bachelors of Science with Honors in Biomedical Laboratory Sciences should present the Advanced General Certificate of Secondary School Education with a minimum of 2 principal passes from (MCB, PCB and BCG) with A to C Grade in Biology and Chemistry.

 Having successfully completed the program of bachelor’s of sciences in Biomedical Laboratory Sciences, the graduands presented below have developed the following knowledge, skills and attitudes:

 Knowledge and Understanding

-- Different biomedical laboratory domains such as microbiology (bacteriology parasitology, mycology), molecular biology, haematology, biochemistry, histopathology and cytopathology, immunology and virology, phlebotomy and laboratory safety.
+- Different biomedical laboratory domains such as microbiology (bacteriology parasitology, mycology), molecular biology, hematology, biochemistry, histopathology and cytopathology, immunology and virology, phlebotomy, and laboratory safety.

 - Use of a range of established techniques of enquiry or research methods in biomedical and pharmaceutical laboratories.

 ¨ Use a range of apparatus needed in specialised biomedical laboratory methods and techniques.